-Nicolene has more than 25 years of professional experience in leadership, strategic communications, membership development, and donor stewardship with a variety of international and U.S.-based educational, public health, and nonprofit institutions.
+Nicolene has extensive professional experience in leadership, strategic communications, membership development, and donor stewardship with a variety of international and U.S.-based educational, health, and nonprofit institutions.
 She is the founder and past president of Roslindale Green & Clean, a national award-winning nonprofit organization that works with the City of Boston and community partners on neglected public spaces in Boston.
-She serves on the advisory board of COGdesign, is a member of the Roslindale Public Library’s steering committee, and was a member of LeadBoston’s class of 2007.
+She also chairs the Roslindale Public Library’s renovation committee, and in April 2015 the City of Boston committed $6.7 million to a gut renovation of the current structure.

 Nicolene holds a BA in government from Smith College and an MSPH in public health science from the Tulane School of Public Health and Tropical Medicine.